solana-foundation/developer-content/content/courses/token-extensions/intro-to-token-extensions-program.md

   the original Token Program.
 It supports the exact same functions plus additional ones through extensions.

-## Overview
+# Overview

-The Token Extensions Program, previously know as Token 2022, is a superset of the functionality provided by the original Token Program.
+The Token Extensions Program, also known internally as Token 2022, is a superset of the functionality provided by the original Token Program.
 The Token Program serves most needs for fungible and non-fungible tokens through a simple set of interfaces and structures.
 Though simple and performant, the Token Program lacked features that the developer community soon found need of.
 This